 Drinking – You can buy 2.5 liter bottles of beer in supermarkets and corner shops for $1-2 USD.
 It’s incredibly good value and is the way to party on the cheap.

 Top Things to See and Do

-- Visit Vorontsov Palace – Located inside a park reserve in Alpuka, with about 150 rooms, this palace is an amazing piece of history to explore.
-Built from 1830 to 1848, there is a treasure trove of architectural and artistic discoveries to see.
+Visit Vorontsov Palace – Located inside a park reserve in Alpuka with about 150 rooms, this palace is an amazing piece of history to explore.
+Built from 1830-1848, there is a treasure trove of architectural and artistic discoveries to see.
 As a museum, it has been open since 1921.
-Admission is $10.
+Admission is $10 USD.

-- Explore Novy Svit Botanic Reserve – Winding around the base of Mt.
+Explore Novy Svit Botanic Reserve – Winding around the base of Mt.
 Orel in Sudak, this reserve is a picturesque, coastal site.
 There are various walking paths, a famed ‘bungee-jump contraption’, and even a place where you can rent out costumes for photos.
-There is also a beautiful seaside grotto, where you can jump off a rope swing for $2.50.
+There is also a beautiful seaside grotto, where you can jump off a rope swing for $2.50 USD.

-- Ski at Drahobrat – This snowy resort is 1300m above sea level and boasts perfect skiing and boarding conditions year-round.
+Ski at Drahobrat – This snowy resort is 4,300 feet above sea level and boasts perfect skiing and boarding conditions year-round.
 The place is somewhat remote, lying 18km outside of Yasinya, and it is a site best-suited for the experienced winter sports enthusiast.

 Watch sports at Olympic/Respublikansky Stadium – If you are wanting to catch some local sports, this is a popular place for various European matches.
 The stadium holds up to 100,000 people and can be thrilling when full.
 The final match of the Euro 2012 football championships was held here.